open-autonomy/escort/README.md

 d --> [*] : Escort Retired in FMS
 ```

 > [!NOTE]
-> Immutable attributes (e.g., escort vehicle ID, length and width [TBD - Station ID (V2X ID)], communication configuration) cannot be changed on an active zone.
-To update them, a new escort zone must be created, and the old one must be retired.
+> Immutable attributes (Escorter vehicle ID, Length, Width, communication mode, and any future station identifiers) shall not be modified while Active.
+To change them, create a new escort and retire the existing one.

----

 ## Sequence Diagrams
-See [Sequence Diagrams](diagram/SequenceDiagrams.md) for scenarios illustrating the interactions between FMS, AHS, and AV when creating, activating, updating, and removing escort zones.

----
+Refer to `diagram/SequenceDiagrams.md` for interaction flows covering creation, activation, updates, and retirement.

 ## Communication Protocol
-All communication between the FMS and AHS for managing escort zones is handled through a **single persistent WebSocket connection**.

-This connection must satisfy the following requirements:
-- The connection is continuously monitored from both ends.
-- Messages are exchanged asynchronously over the connection.
-- Escort position updates are streamed at **1 Hz** while the escort is pending or active.
-- If the connection is lost, the following applies:
-  - The connection must be reestablished **as soon as possible**.
+Escort management messages are exchanged between FMS and AHS.

+Requirements:
+- Continuous health monitoring by both endpoints.
+- Asynchronous, non‑blocking message exchange.
+- Position updates at 1 Hz during Pending and Active states.
+- Rapid reconnection following any connection loss.
-  - Once the connection is restored, the Avoidance Zone contracts back to its configured dimensions.
+- Upon reconnection, AVs contract Avoidance Zones back to nominal dimensions.

+## Glossary Consistency Notes
+- Use “Escorter” (capitalized) and “Escortee” consistently.
+- “Protection Zone” refers to the convoy zone; “Avoidance Zone” is the AV internal safety buffer.
+- Normative verbs: “shall” for mandatory, “may” for optional capability, “should” for recommended optimization.

 ---

-## Failure Handling
-Because escort zones are safety-critical, the protocol defines explicit behavior for failures:

-- **Connection loss**: Triggers immediate reconnection attempts and automatic safety expansion of the escort zone.
-- **Delayed updates**: Avoidance Zone expands in proportion to the escort’s speed and elapsed time since last update.
-- **Recovery**: Normal zone dimensions are restored as soon as updates resume.

----
+Copyright (c) Contributors.
+Licensed under the terms in `LICENSE`.